A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

 \subsection{Preconditioners}

 The convergence of KSP methods can be improved significantly by the use of preconditioners.
 Various preconditioners have been proposed for Krylov subspace methods over the past few decades.
 It is virtually impossible to consider all of them.
-For this comparative study, we focus on three preconditioners, which are representative of the state of the art: Gauss-Seidel, incomplete LU factorization, and algebraic multigrid.
+For this comparative study, we focus on three classes of preconditioners, which are representative for the state-of-the-art ``black-box'' preconditioners: Gauss-Seidel, incomplete LU factorization, and algebraic multigrid.